NorCal Valuation Inc.

 Principal, Jack Young, ASA, CPA

 - Equipment Appraisal Reports

 , is an Accredited Senior Appraiser (ASA) of the American Society of Appraisers specializing in Machinery and Equipment Appraisals

 and Appraisal Review (ARM/MTS).
 He is also a Certified Public Accountant (CPA).
-Mr. Young has also been awarded a Master Personal Property Appraiser (MPPA) designation from the National Auctioneers Association.
-He has thousands of hours experience as an Equipment Appraiser and is an active member of the Northern California Chapter of the ASA, where he serves as Past Chapter President.
+He has thousands of hours experience as an Equipment Appraiser and was awarded a Master Personal Property Appraiser (MPPA) designation from the National Auctioneers Association.
+Mr. Young currently serves on the International Appraisal Review & Management subcommittee of the American Society of Appraisers and is an active member of the Northern California ASA Chapter.

 View Jack Young's Expert Witness Profile